bw2/ExpansionHunter/docs/05_OutputJsonFiles.md

 "ConsensusSequencesReadSupport": ["555566", "888877763333333333333333300022"]
 ```

-These fields are useful for:
+These fields may be useful for:
 - Analyzing repeat interruption patterns (e.g., CAA interruptions in CAG repeats)
 - Identifying sequence motif composition
 - Assessing confidence at each position based on read support depth